Salt Lake City Personal Injury Lawyer

 If you contact an attorney from Craig Swapp & Associates, we’ll be more than happy to answer any of your questions for free during an initial consultation.
 Even so, our clients often ask similar initial questions.
 For your convenience, we’ve answered a few of those frequently asked questions below.

-What is the statute of limitations for filing a personal injury claim?
+What is the statute of limitations for filing an injury claim?

 In Utah, you have four years from the date of the accident to file your Salt Lake City personal injury claim.
 For cases against the government, you have one year.